tanxsh/SCU-Analytics-Showdown-Spring-2026/README.md

 But **23.3% of farmers never sell back**.
 They take the inputs and disappear.

-This project answers the question GNA faces every season: **which farmers will we lose â€” and what can we do about it before it's too late?**
+This project answers the question GNA faces every season: **which farmers will we lose and what can we do about it before it's too late?**

 ---